-The processes by which a Healthwatch Rochdale volunteer may become an authorised Enter and View volunteer is detailed in the volunteer policy.
+The processes by which a Healthwatch Rochdale volunteer may become an authorised representative is detailed in the volunteer policy; and includes the requirement for all Enter and View representatives to partake in a recruitment process and being screened via a DBS check prior to undertaking a visit.
 In summary, the Healthwatch Rochdale board will be responsible for granting authority.
 This authority will be delegated down to the CEO of Healthwatch Rochdale.
 Authorisation will be granted for a fixed term and will be reviewed periodically.

-The Enter and View volunteer must undergo induction training and any other training deemed necessary by the Healthwatch Rochdale board before he/she may carry out a visit.
-Once all training has been completed the Enter and View volunteer will be given an identity card, which may be used as proof of authority to Enter and View premises on behalf of Healthwatch Rochdale and must always been worn during and Enter and View visit.
+The authorised representative must undergo induction training and any other training deemed necessary by the Healthwatch Rochdale board before he/she may carry out a visit.
+Once all training has been completed the authorised representative will be given an identity card, which may be used as proof of authority to Enter and View premises on behalf of Healthwatch Rochdale and must always been worn during an Enter and View visit.

 Authorised representatives must only Enter and View premises when carrying out the activities of Healthwatch Rochdale.
-A list of members of the panel who are authorised to Enter and View premises and services on behalf of Healthwatch Rochdale will be made public both on the website and in the annual report within 3 months of training being received.
-All Enter and View representatives will have been screened via a DBS prior to completing a visit.
+A list of authorised representatives who are authorised to Enter and View premises and services on behalf of Healthwatch Rochdale will be made public both on the website within 3 months of training being received.